 .

-To bring the campaign into the real world, we utilized guerilla marketing tactics like bar napkins featuring nothing but a catchy headline and a QR code—stripping away all company branding to let the mystery of the ”small-picture” pitch spark immediate candidate curiosity.
+To bring the campaign into the real world, I utilized guerilla marketing tactics like bar napkins featuring nothing but a catchy headline and a QR code—stripping away all company branding to let the mystery of the ”small-picture” pitch spark immediate candidate curiosity.